Rhinemann/mage-hack/src/chapters/True Magick.typ

 Perhaps the greatest edge granted to those who understand Primal Utility comes from the aforementioned Ventures.
 By investing in a Venture, the hypereconomist can draw Primal Energy (Quintessence) from a mundane business.
 In game terms, that business becomes a Node; if the character has a lasting personal connection with that Venture, then he's got access to that Node as well.
 Only a character with at least one dot in Primal Utility can access the Quintessence from that Venture; another mage might sense the energies but remain unable to access their power.

 Prime-savvy hypereconomists always watch for invisible bottom lines.
-Attuned to the effects of Market Correction (Paradox) and the perpetual exchange of energies conducted through human intercourse (sexual and otherwise), they can spot value -- or the lack of it -- in the least obvious situations, and he knows how to get the most for his investments in whatever form they might manifest.
+Attuned to the effects of Market Correction (Paradox) and the perpetual exchange of energies conducted through human intercourse (sexual and otherwise), they can spot value -- or the lack of it -- in the least obvious situations, and he knows how to get the most for their investments in whatever form they might manifest.

 #block(breakable: false)[